SL79/TempHolding/README.md

 ## Branching Strategy
-The project maintains a single production version and focuses on small interitive updates deployed direclty to the main branch.
-A [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy is used for this prohect becauze it is lightweight for its simplicity and minimal branch managment.
+The project maintains a single production version and focuses on small iterative updates deployed directly to the main branch.
+It uses the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy.